dwheelerau/202301motiur/README.md

 You should be able to interact with this container via the command line and /build/ is mounted in your cwd on the host.

 # Acknowledgements
-:Motiur - model development
+Motiur - model development
-:Nico - docker insights
+Nico - docker insights